DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/README.md

 ### Concepts

-- `Instrumentation` in Prometheus terms means adding client libraries to your application in order for them to expose metrics to Prometheus
 - Metrics can be scraped by several ways including
   - `Instrument` your app.
 It basically means you use their out-of-box library to collect and send metrics to server during scraping
   - Use an `Exporter` that is a binary running alongside the application you want to obtain metrics from.
 The exporter exposes Prometheus metrics, commonly by converting metrics that are exposed in a non-Prometheus format into a format that Prometheus supports.